70 Pine Street: Cities Service ownership

 By early 1932, the 60 Wall Tower was completed.
 The city's Department of Buildings gave the building a temporary occupancy certificate in March 1932, followed by a permanent certificate that August.
 The building was dedicated on May 13, 1932, Doherty's 62nd birthday.
-The event celebrated Doherty's reinstatement as executive of Cities Service after he had taken a six-year hiatus from the position due to health problems.
-It included a luncheon attended by 200 businessmen; the dedication of Doherty's bronze bust; the spire's floodlighting; and a radio announcement that Doherty made from the spire using then-new "moonbeam" technology.
+The event celebrated Doherty's reinstatement as executive of Cities Service after he took a six-year hiatus from the position due to health problems.
+It included a luncheon attended by 200 businessmen; the dedication of Doherty's bronze bust; the spire's floodlighting; and a radio announcement that Doherty made from the spire.
 Cities Service also issued a pamphlet to advertise its new building.

-Tenants had started moving into 70 Pine Street prior to its official dedication.
+Tenants had started moving into 70 Pine Street before its official dedication.
 Upon opening, the second through seventeenth floors were occupied by about 3,000 employees of Cities Service.
 The remaining floors were leased to a large range of tenants, including manufacturers, lawyers, accountants, and the Western Union Telegraph Company.
 At the time of the building's opening, its tenants included 31 law firms, 21 investment firms, eight insurance companies, and 18 companies in other industries.
 Most tenants on the upper floors were lawyers, who took advantage of the 29th-floor law library.
 The second and third floors were also occupied by the Emergency Unemployment Relief Committee.
 Additionally, more than 200 people worked for the building itself under the supervision of building manager Edgar J. Smith.
 These included an all-female staff of elevator operators, most of whom were redheads "recruited largely from the ranks of unemployed showgirls".

 The building was reportedly two-thirds rented by 1933, but it did not reach 90 percent occupancy until 1941.
 Later tenants included the Federal Reserve Bank of New York, which took space in 70 Pine Street in 1941.
-The radio station WGYN also established its studios and transmitter at 70 Pine Street when it was founded in December 1941, and WGYN continued to broadcast from there until May 1950.
+The radio station WGYN also established its studios and transmitter at 70 Pine Street when it was founded in December 1941, and it continued to broadcast from there until May 1950.
 Cities Service refinanced the building with a $5.3 million, 20-year mortgage loan in March 1950.